-For more information, contact Jessica4:

-email: jessica.bigueur@empower-retirement.com | phone: 909-353-5483
+For more information, contact Jessica4: email: jessica.bigueur@empower-retirement.com | phone: 909-353-5483

-- 1 Access to KeyTalk and the website may be limited or unavailable during periods of peak demand, market volatility, systems upgrades/maintenance or other reasons. - 2 The Retirement Income Control Panel is provided as an educational tool for the participant's private use to assist in analyzing the various impacts of his orher savings and investment decisions.
+1 Access to KeyTalk and the website may be limited or unavailable during periods of peak demand, market volatility, systems upgrades/maintenance or other reasons.

+2 The Retirement Income Control Panel is provided as an educational tool for the participant's private use to assist in analyzing the various impacts of his or her savings and investment decisions.
 It is not intended to provide financial planning or investment advice.
 All information provided by the Retirement Income Control Panel is hypothetical and for illustrative purposes only.
 The accuracy of these results or their applicability to the participant's individual circumstances cannot be and is not guaranteed.
-The Retirement Income Control Panel is brought toyou by Advised Assets Group, LLC (AAG), a registered investment adviser and wholly owned subsidiary of Great-West Life & Annuity Insurance Company, under a licensing agreement with your retirement plans ervice provider.
-All rights reserved. - 3 The account owner is responsible for keeping the assigned PIN confidential.
+The Retirement Income Control Panel is brought to you by Advised Assets Group, LLC (AAG), a registered investment adviser and wholly owned subsidiary of Great-West Life & Annuity Insurance Company, under a licensing agreement with you retirement plan service provider.
+All infirst reserved.

+3 The account owner is responsible for keeping the assigned PIN confidential.
 Please contact Empower Retirement immediately if you suspect any unauthorized use.
 4 Representatives of GWFS Equities, Inc. are not registered investment advisors and cannot offer financial, legal or tax advice.
 Please consult with your financial planner, attorney and/or tax advisor as needed.
 Core securities, when offered, are offered through GWFS Equities, Inc. and/or other broker dealers.

-GWFS Equities, Inc., Member FINRA/SIPC, is awholly owned subsidiary of Great-West Life & Annuity Insurance Company.
+GWFS Equities, Inc., MemberFINRA/SIPC, is a wholly owned subsidiary of Great-West Life & Annuity Insurance Company.
 Empower Retirement refers to products and services provided by Great-West Life & Annuity Insurance Company (GWL&A), Corporate Headquarters: Greenwood Village, CO, its subsidiaries and affiliates.
 The trademarks, logos, service marks, and design elements used are owned by GWL&A. ©2015 Great-West Life & Annuity Insurance Company.
 All rights reserved.
 CB1180ESF (07/2015) PT237788